kanishka-linux/inquisitive/README.md

 * When installing on a shared network, make sure to setup https for extra layer of security.
 Please check documentation of uvicorn and streamlit on how to setup https certificates.

 * When self-hosting on cloud or some vps provider, make sure to place reverse-proxy like nginx in front of the application and setup https certificate.

+* If one wants to self-host Inquisitive for somewhat larger audience number (let's say 50+), then it may require a bit of different deployment strategy and depending on the scale some of the components may require some modifications.
+Please open github issue or contact via email (provided in the contacts section), in case people want to discuss how to deploy the application for a somewhat larger target audience.

 ## Config Directory